 - Are the staff at the clinic friendly and professional?

 How are your requests and appointments handled?
 How do the staff make you feel?
-You’ll want to be under the care of a team who are organized, listen to your concerns, and are ready to answer questions.
+You’ll want to be under the care of a team who is organized, listens to your concerns, and is ready to answer questions.

 - Do you connect with before and after photos of previous patients?